ComposableFi/composable-ibc/hyperspace/core/README.md

     }
 ```
 **Note** Correct functioning of the relayer is dependent on correct implementation of the trait methods, read documentation
-for each of the trait methods for details.
+for each of the trait methods for implementation details.

 ## Gas Awareness

-The relayer employs a gas aware logic to submit IBC messages.
+The relayer is gas aware when submitting IBC messages.
 Messages whose execution cost would exceed block gas limits
 are split into chunks.
-The gas limit tuning is performed by [`flush_message_batch`](/hyperspace/core/src/queue.rs#L6), it achieves this by by estimating the weight of the message batch
+The gas limit tuning is performed by [`flush_message_batch`](/hyperspace/core/src/queue.rs#L6), it achieves this by estimating the weight of the message batch
 using [`estimate_weight`](/hyperspace/primitives/src/lib.rs#L354) and comparing it with the maximum block gas limit provided by [`block_max_weight`](/hyperspace/primitives/src/lib.rs#L351),
 if the estimate exceeds the latter then the ibc messages are split into smaller chunks that fit within the gas limit and
 these chunks are then submitted as individual transactions.